-The Brown Act allows a legislative body to preclude public comments on an agenda item in one limited situation - where the item was considered by a committee, composed solely of members of the body, that held a meeting where public comments on that item were allowed.
+The Brown Act allows a legislative body to preclude public comments on an agenda item in one limited situation sometimes referred to as the "committee exception" - where the item was considered by a committee, composed solely of members of the body, that held a meeting where public comments on that item were allowed.
 So, if the legislative body has standing committees (which are required to have agendized and open meetings with an opportunity for the public to comment on agenda items) and the committee has previously considered an item, then at the time the item comes before the full legislative body, the body may choose not to take additional public comments on that item.
-However, if the version presented to the full legislative body is different from the version presented to, and considered by, the committee, then the public must be given another opportunity to speak on that item at the meeting of the full body. § 54954.3.
+However, if the version presented to the full legislative body is different from the version presented to, and considered by, the committee, then the public must be given another opportunity to speak on that item at the meeting of the full body. \S 54954.3.